 Warning Icon A triangular warning icon with a bold exclamation mark

-Ebola, mpox and Oropouche outbreaks
+Mpox and Oropouche outbreaks

-An Ebola virus disease outbreak has been reported in Uganda and multi-country outbreaks of mpox clade I and Oropouche are ongoing.
+Multi-country outbreaks of mpox clade I and Oropouche are ongoing.
 Keep up to date with these links if you are travelling to affected areas.

 Advice line service feedback